femaleistp/IT420_Business_Intelligence_ETL_Warehousing/README.md

 ---

 ### Week 9 – Multi-Page Executive Dashboard
-- Expanded Week 8 into a complete multi-page executive decision-support system.
+- Expanded Week 8 into a complete multi-page executive decision-support system focused entirely on **Product Mix**.
-- Created a homepage with KPIs and three supporting pages (Product Mix, Product Detail, Region).
+- Created a homepage with KPI cards and three supporting pages: **Product Mix Overview**, **Product Profitability**, and **Top Products Overview**.
-- Added navigation buttons and consistent formatting across all pages.
+- Added page-navigation buttons, consistent formatting, and unified colors across all pages.
-- Wrote a one–two paragraph Executive Summary.
+- Wrote a one–two paragraph Executive Summary explaining the dashboard’s purpose and structure.
-- Exported the full dashboard packet and saved the `.pbix` file.
+- Exported the full dashboard packet and saved the `.pbix` file for the consulting portfolio.

 ---